mixxxdj/website/content/pages/privacy-policy.md

 Mixxx does not collect any data, nor any telemetry, when Mixxx is being run.
 However, some limited personal information could be collected or shared in 3 precise cases:

+- for metadata retrieval
-- during the crash report process,
+- during the crash report process
-- during updates checking,
+- during automatic updates process

-- for metadata retrieval.
+## Mixxx Metadata Requests

+The Mixxx Application can automatically search online for metadata associated to your media, on 3rd partiy services.
+This metadata mechanism can be disabled at every moment, in Mixxx preferences.
+The information sent does not contain any name, username, email from the user, but these requests will contain information about audio files on your computer, including artist, title, album, etc...

+The 3rd party that can be contacted by Mixxx, automatically is:

+ - MusicBrainz - For this service, please refer their Privacy Policy here: [https://metabrainz.org/privacy](https://metabrainz.org/privacy)

 ## Mixxx Crash Reporting